 Select the allowed fields in the Allows list.
 All the selected check boxes are fields that will be allowed when the filter field is selected in JustWare.

-Tip: You can use the Select All and Unselect All buttons to mage your check box selections.
+Tip: You can use the Select All and Unselect All buttons to manage your check box selections.

-The specified snap-in fields are now filtered down to the desired menu options.
+The specified snap-in fields are now partitioned to filter only the desired menu options.

 Using the "Agency of Current User" Filter¶